cafebazaar/async-actions/README.md

 ### Vue.js

+In the Vue version, `Vue.observable` provided by default as the observable function and you don't need to pass it.
 There are two ways for using Async-Actions in a Vue.js project.

 #### 1. Define actions in component options